 Section 652.110 identifies permissible methods of wage payment in Oregon, and sets for the conditions for paying wages using payroll cards and other means of electronic fund transfer.
 Among other things, the statute requires an agreement between the employer and the employee that meets specified conditions and addresses access to wages without cost.

-In this Frequently Asked Question, Oregon's Bureau of Labor and Industries addresses the payment of wages using "debit cards" in accordance with section 652.110(5) of the Oregon Revised Statutes.
+In Frequently Asked Questions relating to paydays, Oregon's Bureau of Labor and Industries addresses the payment of wages using payroll cards in accordance with section 652.110(5) of the Oregon Revised Statutes.

 Pennsylvania Statutes, Title 7, §§ 6121 et seq